 Why Ventilation Should Be Separate From Heating and Cooling Systems

 We often get asked if our HRVs and ERVs can be coupled with a building’s heating and cooling system.
 It makes sense, right?
 If there is already a system of ducts in place for the furnace and or air conditioning system, why have a second parallel system?
 While it may be less expensive to combine the two systems together and it may save a little space, the project is better served by having independent systems that each focus on their task.
 This blog entry will explain the reasoning why.
-Note that for simplicity in writing I will use “HRV” to represent either an HRV or ERV system and “air handler” to represent a furnace, air conditioning system, heat pump etc – whatever forced-air system is meeting the heating and cooling needs of the building.
+Note that for simplicity in writing I will use “HRV” to represent either an HRV or ERV system and “air handler” to represent a furnace, air conditioning system, heat pump, etc – whatever forced-air system is meeting the heating and cooling needs of the building.

 Exhaust Locations

 Forced-air heating and cooling systems are usually designed with a handful of return grilles that are centrally located to bring the ambient room air back to the air handler.
 Conversely, a whole house HRV system performs best when the exhaust locations are in the wet and/or odorous rooms: bathrooms, kitchen1, laundry room, possibly mudroom or basement2.
 We want to pull this damp and odorous air out of the house to mitigate potential moisture problems and indoor air quality concerns.
 With a system designed in this way, the need for independent bathroom fans and their associated ductwork and penetrations to the outside is eliminated.
-And an HRV continuously venting from a bathroom will move on the order of 10 times more air through the bathroom over the course of a day than an intermittent bath fan, resulting in a drier room, drier towels, less mildew, etc. It goes without saying that the air handler returns should not be located in the bathrooms in an attempt to tie the systems together as these systems recirculate air instead of exhausting it.
+An HRV continuously venting from a bathroom will move on the order of 10 times more air through the bathroom over the course of a day than an intermittent bath fan, resulting in a drier room, drier towels, less mildew, etc. It goes without saying that the air handler returns should not be located in the bathrooms in an attempt to tie the systems together as these systems recirculate air instead of exhausting it.
 You do not want to pump bathroom air throughout the house!

 Supply Locations